ispc-lab/AMG/README.md

 # AMG
 :boom: The official repository of our paper "Deep reinforcement learning as an interaction agent to steer fragment-based 3D molecular generation for protein pockets".

-## Introduction
-Designing high-affinity molecules for protein targets (especially novel protein families) is a crucial yet challenging task in drug discovery.
-Recently, there has been tremendous progress in structure-based 3D molecular generative models that incorporate structural information of protein pockets.
-However, the capacity for molecular representation learning and the generalization for capturing interaction patterns need substantial further developments.
-Here, we propose AMG, a framework that leverages deep reinforcement learning as a pocket-ligand interaction agent to gradually steer fragment-based 3D molecular generation targeting protein pockets.
-AMG is trained using a two-stage strategy to capture interaction features and explicitly optimize the interaction agent.
-The framework also introduces a pair of separate encoders for pockets and ligands, coupled with a dedicated pre-training strategy.
-This enables AMG to enhance its generalization ability by leveraging a vast repository of undocked pockets and molecules, thus mitigating the constraints posed by the limited quantity and quality of available datasets.
-Extensive evaluations demonstrate that AMG significantly outperforms five state-of-the-art baselines in affinity performance while maintaining proper drug-likeness properties.
-Furthermore, visual analysis confirms the superiority of AMG at capturing 3D molecular geometrical features and interaction patterns within pocket-ligand complexes, indicating its considerable promise for various structure-based downstream tasks.

 ## Framework
 <p align="center">